openstack/kolla-ansible/doc/source/user/operating-kolla.rst

 ``kolla-ansible mariadb_recovery -i INVENTORY`` is used to recover a completely stopped mariadb cluster.

-``kolla-ansible rechecks -i INVENTORY`` is used to check if all requirements are meet before deploy for each of the OpenStack services.
+``kolla-ansible prechecks -i INVENTORY`` is used to check if all requirements are met before deployment for each of the OpenStack services.

 ``kolla-ansible post-deploy -i INVENTORY`` is used to do post deploy on deploy node to get the admin openrc file.